sebsel/indieweb-toolkit/README.md

 A Kirby Toolkit style toolkit for IndieWeb stuff.

+**This repo was an attempt to bridge between other code.
+Feel free to start something new based of this repo.
+Please use an up to date version of the PHP microformats parser.**

 ## Overview

 This toolkit is meant to be used next to the [Kirby Toolkit](http://github.com/getkirby/toolkit).
 This is also a dependency.